rowryNninah/git-basic-exercises2.0/README.md

-Ejoying git so far.
-I t is is not as bad as i thought.
+Enjoying git so far.
+It is not as bad as i thought. just adding some random texts.